iBog/mcp_android_devices/README.md

 **Common Issues:**

 1. **Server not found:**
-   - Verify the executable path is correct
+   - Verify the path to `index.js` is correct
    - Use absolute paths instead of relative paths
-   - Check file permissions (executable bit on Unix systems)

 2. **ADB not found:**
    - Ensure Android SDK is installed